 Being in my 50’s, it would be impossible for me to say I haven’t had my heart broken multiple times in my life.
 Of course when I got divorced it happened, but other men (and even a couple platonic female friends) have broken my heart.
 That’s why I feel I can offer solid breakup advice.

 A broken heart is one of the worst feelings a person can have.
-Call me dramatic but there have been times in my life when I can feel my heart aching, and there’s a hollow kind of emptiness throughout my core.
+There have been times in my life when I can feel my heart aching, and there’s a hollow kind of emptiness throughout my core.
 It’s awful.
 It’s exhausting, frantic, angry, frustrating, and the worst one, it feels hopeless, like you can’t imagine ever being happy again.

 So, how does a person get over a broken heart?
 I wish I had the answer to that one.
 Of course, time is key.
 But, what I can share with you is something I’ve realized over the years: